JackSawyerWATX/dsaArrays/README.md

 ## Files

 - `arrays.py`: Demonstrates basic array operations including finding minimum and maximum values, array length, and element access.
+- `binarySearch.py`: Implements the binary search algorithm for efficiently finding elements in a sorted array.
 - `pythonQueueClass.py`: Implements a queue data structure as a Python class with methods for enqueue, dequeue, peek, and size operations.
 - `bubbleSort.py`: Implements the basic bubble sort algorithm with detailed comments explaining each step of the sorting process.
 - `bubbleSortImprovement.py`: An optimized version of bubble sort that includes early termination when the array becomes sorted, improving performance on nearly sorted arrays.